brettpasula/mineral-viewer/README.md

-# mineral-viewer
+# MineralViewer

 MineralViewer project created by Brett Pasula.
+Written in Java, JUnit framework used for testing.